Sooly64/python-practice-projects/To-Do-List/README.md

 - ✅ Add new tasks
 - 📋 View all tasks with task numbers
 - ❌ Remove tasks by index
 - 💾 Stores tasks persistently using file I/O
+- 💬 Built in Comment detection to avoid lines of text that begin with # in the txt file

 ---